SOMNATH43910/Spring/README.md

 # 🌱 Spring Boot Project

+#⚠️ kindly switch the main branch to master branch.
+I think you are better understand for the code and pre-B. We remember this spring boot program after run.
+You can get the postman  connection for the running program and output.
 <p align="center">
   <b>A Java backend application built with Spring Boot</b><br>
   Demonstrates REST APIs, database integration, and embedded server support for production-ready backend development.